Maha Music Festival: 2019

+2020

+The 2020 festival was cancelled due to the worldwide COVID-19 pandemic.

 2021

-After the 2020 Maha Festival was cancelled due to the COVID-19 pandemic, the festival returned to Stinson Park in 2021.
-The event was scaled down compared to previous years, and took place on Saturday, July 31.
+Maha Festival returned to Stinson Park in 2021.
+The event was scaled down compared to previous years, reducing back to a single day, and took place on Saturday, July 31.
 This marked the first time the festival occurred outside the month of August.

 2022

 The 2022 edition of the Maha Festival took place Friday, July 29 and Saturday, July 30.
+An estimated 11,500 people attended, including 1,100 kids under 10 years old.